Take A Look Inside "40 Years After Gregg"

 A Recap of the National Death Penalty Conference

-Check out the Resources page to access the Conference program materials, speaker presentations, and other additional information.
+Check out the Resources page to access Conference videos, the full program, speakers' PowerPoint presentations, and additional information.

 From March 31 to April 2, 2016, the ABA Death Penalty Due Process Review Project and the University of Texas School of Law Capital Punishment Center hosted "40 Years After Gregg: A National Conference on the Death Penalty" in Austin, Texas.

 In 1976, the Supreme Court reinstated the death penalty in the United States in Gregg v.
 Georgia.
 In the forty years since that historic decision, the legal landscape has changed significantly, and the use of capital punishment has been the subject of passionate public debate.
-As this anniversary presents a unique opportunity for reflection, we invite you to join us for a conference that will bring together some of the nation's leading death penalty experts and practitioners to share their diverse perspectives, reflect on the dynamic history of capital punishment in the United States, and discuss the issues impacting the law today.
+As this anniversary presented an important opportunity for reflection, we wanted to host a conference to bring together some of the nation's leading death penalty experts and practitioners to share their diverse perspectives, reflect on the dynamic history of capital punishment in the United States, and discuss the issues impacting the law today.